St4NNi/jam-rs/README.md

 jam-rs is still in active development and not ready for production use.
 Use at your own risk.

+### Feedback & Contributions

+If you have any ideas, suggestions, or issues, please don't hesitate to open an issue and/or PR.
+Contributions to this project are always welcome !
+We appreciate your help in making this project better

 ### Credits

 This tool is heavily inspired by [finch-rs](https://github.com/onecodex/finch-rs)/[License](https://github.com/onecodex/finch-rs/blob/master/LICENSE.txt) and [sourmash](https://github.com/sourmash-bio/sourmash)/[License](https://github.com/sourmash-bio/sourmash/blob/latest/LICENSE).
 Check them out if you need a more mature ecosystem with well tested hash functions and more features.